xavier268/myDockerScripts/README.md

 **setUpAmzLinux** updates a amz linux ami that has just been started.
 Loads and initialize docker on it.
 Will not work for Alpine image.

 **myBridge** (re)set a bridge network between containers, allowing themm to securely communicate between them.
-Existings bridges (except predefined system bridges) are removed.
-Containers can now use their container names as DNS names on that bridge to reach one another (see Docker doc for details).
+An existing bridge with same name (MYBRIDGE) is removed.
+Containers can now use their container names as DNS names on that bridge to reach one another (see Docker doc for details.
+Using such network is now prefered over using --link features.

 **cleanAll** will kill/clean all containers, networks, remove untagged images.
 Data volumes and tagged images are left untouched.